kitspace/electro-grammar/README.md

 ## Open Questions

+- Is floating point a good unit for capcitance, resistance e.t.c.?
+I noticed some floating point errors in the Python port when using them for calculation.
+What's a good alternative?
 - Should we use Antlr or Pest or something else?
 - Should we align the types with Octopart's taxonomy? (e.g. browsing parts from https://octopart.com)